 7.4.4 Inspections

 Weekly and quarterly inspections have been ongoing and documented by qualified persons.
 Inspections reviewed have been discussed and are consistent with recognized and generally accepted good engineering standards, based on available information.
-A 2019 annual inspection form has been prepared by the qualified professional engineer and is provided in Appendix B.

 7.4.5 Annual Visual Inspection